HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 This experiments builds up 2 1D maps, each receiving a scalar input, and connected one with the others.
-The two scalar inputs are dependent, they lie on a circle.
+The two scalar inputs are dependent, they lie on a circle for example.

 ## Setup the demo